We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fire extinguishers are like insurance: You have it in hopes of never needing it (and there’d better be at least one in your home!).
 But if it came down to it, would you be able to use it?
-There’s no better time than the present—before a stressful situation with flames—to familiarize yourself with these must-have emergency devices.
-Ahead, you’ll find a crash course in the types of extinguishers and the fires they quell, followed by a step-by-step guide for how to use a fire extinguisher effectively.
+There’s no better time than the present—before a stressful situation with flames—to familiarize yourself with this emergency essential.

 Using a Fire Extinguisher

-While there are different types of fire extinguishers, they all operate in essentially the same way, and there’s an easy anagram for their use.
-So should you be confronted by a small fire, grab the right fire extinguisher and think P.A.S.S.—“Pull, Aim, Squeeze, Sweep.”
+All fire extinguishers operate in essentially the same way, and there’s an easy anagram for their use.
+If you are confronted by a small fire, grab the extinguisher and think P.A.S.S.—pull, aim, squeeze, sweep.

 Pull the pin, usually attached to a plastic or metal ring, put in place to prevent accidentally squeezing the lever.
 When pulling the pin, be careful not to press the lever yet or you’ll break the canister’s seal and decompression will begin.